Probable Dormant Neutron Star in a Short-Period Binary System

 \section{Acknowledgements}

-This research was supported by Grant No. 2016069 of the United States-Israel Binational Science Foundation (BSF) and by Grant No. I-1498-303.7/2019 of the German-Israeli Foundation for Scientific Research and Development (GIF) to TM and DM, the National Key R\&D Program of China (No. 2019YFA0405100) to SD.
-The research of NH is supported by a Benoziyo prize postdoctoral fellowship.
+We thank the anonymous referee for thoughtful comments and suggestions that improved the original manuscript, and H-W Rix for discussion of the beaming modulation.
+This research was supported by Grant No. 2016069 of the United States-Israel Binational Science Foundation (BSF) to TM, Grant No. I-1498-303.7/2019 of the German-Israeli Foundation for Scientific Research and Development (GIF) to TM and DM, a grant from the European Research Council (ERC) under the European Union’s FP7 Programme, Grant No. 833031 to DM, the National Key R\&D Program of China (No. 2019YFA0405100) to SD.
+The research of NH and SS is supported by a Benoziyo prize postdoctoral fellowship.

 This paper uses data from the LAMOST survey: Guoshoujing Telescope (the Large Sky Area Multi-Object Fiber Spectroscopic Telescope, LAMOST) is a National Major Scientific Project built by the Chinese Academy of Sciences.
 Funding for the project has been provided by the National Development and Reform Commission.
 LAMOST is operated and managed by the National Astronomical Observatories, Chinese Academy of Sciences.